 The news reports last week also allow comparisons between the attitudes of the Paliyans a half-century ago and today.
 While the forest did offer them protection in the 1960s—a thorn woodland that discouraged the entry of almost everyone except themselves—their constant flight into that environment simply increased their vulnerability, decreasing the likelihood that they would seek legal redress to their problems in the villages.
 They thus had a polarized, we/they view of the world, Gardner suggested.
 When they did stay and try to adjust to the larger society, they masked their feelings with superficial behaviors that allowed them to fit in.

 Gardner (1985) wrote that the Paliyans, while they still lived in the forest, would not even discuss or deal with conflicts.
 As an example, he cited an incident wherein a contractor killed three Paliyans.
 The remaining villagers immediately left for the mountains.
 Five years later, as they were slowly moving back toward the plains, they were quite willing to be interviewed by the anthropologist on other subjects, but they would still not discuss the violent incident.
-At another point, one group of Paliyans suddenly abandoned their settlement when Gardner, dressed in khaki clothing, happened to show up.
+At another point, one group of Paliyans suddenly abandoned their settlement when Gardner, dressed in what looked like khaki clothing, happened to show up.
 He may have reminded them of an incident of police brutality a few weeks before.
 One family suddenly felt impelled to gather its few belongings and leave, and the rest of the settlement, seeing this, quickly followed suit as if a general alarm had been sounded.